formlio/forml/docs/project.rst

 Dataset Definition
 """"""""""""""""""

-The ``source`` component provides the project with a definite while portable dataset description.
+The ``source`` component provides the project with a definite while still portable dataset description.
 It is specified using the :meth:`project.Source.query <forml.project.Source.query>` as a :ref:`DSL expression <query>` against some particular :ref:`schema catalog <io-catalog>`.

 .. code-block:: python
    :caption: source.py or source/__init__.py